LoganCarter08/RallyLang/README.md

 ## Plans
 The current plans for this are to just support simplistic loops, conditionals, integer and double math, and string manipulation.
 Outside of that I have no major plans.
 Currently the interpretation only supports a total of 12 unique variables and I don't see that part changing.
 I doubt anybody will ever find this truly useful, but that's okay.

+### To Do
+1. Add statements and loops
+2. Add jmp?, <, >, !, dc, keepm, and other common rally callouts we could incorporate
+3. Add boolean logic
+4. Add error handling that returns errors within RallyLang and not the underlying Python